appilivamsikrishna/astrodata/README.md

-# astrodata
+# astrodata (from Krishna)

 The next-generation calculation and prediction system for astrology, with a closed feedback loop implementation, crafted for accurate insights and predictive analytics.

 ## Overview

 The `astrodata` package is designed to power advanced calculations and provide reliable astrological predictions.
-Developed by Appili Vamsi Krishna, this package integrates a feedback-driven system to enhance prediction accuracy continually.
+Developed by **Appili Vamsi Krishna**, this package integrates a feedback-driven system to enhance prediction accuracy continually.
 It serves as a fundamental building block for applications such as [AstroData Cloud](https://astrodata.cloud/) and related projects.

-As the maintainer of [`swisseph`](https://github.com/mivion/swisseph), Appili Vamsi Krishna has embedded expertise in astrological calculations, further refining this npm package for robust, real-world applications.
+As the maintainer of [`swisseph`](https://github.com/mivion/swisseph), **Appili Vamsi Krishna** has embedded expertise in astrological calculations, further refining this npm package for robust, real-world applications.

 ## Installation